tobiashuste/ansible-role-rsd/README.md

 ## Dependencies

 The Research Software Directory requires `docker` and `docker-compose` to be available on the system.
+This role has been successfully used together with the following Ansible roles:
 * Docker - [geerlingguy.docker](https://galaxy.ansible.com/geerlingguy/docker)
 * Pip - [geerlingguy.pip](https://galaxy.ansible.com/geerlingguy/pip)